 When I arrived in Iquitos, I met with our partners at Conservación de la Naturaleza Amazónica del Peru AC (known as CONAPAC), the Peruvian nonprofit that facilitates the Adopt-a-School program and several other important projects in the rainforest.
 A small group of volunteers that had been scheduled for the 2020 trip joined us for the school supply deliveries.
 We reviewed our ambitious schedule of visiting nine schools each day for five straight days and packed all the school supplies onboard the cargo boat that would be traveling with us on the river.

 The process of traveling to communities and sharing school supplies repeated throughout the week.
 Toward the end of their school year (likely in September), we will reach out to all the teachers in the communities to ask what supplies they need for their classroom.
 That way, we can tailor the 2023 delivery to their needs.
 All the materials are purchased in Peru, which supports the local economy, ensures materials fit with local curriculum guidelines and drastically reduces shipping and customs fees.
 The supplies are purchased with donations from an international group of donors, many of whom have traveled to the rainforest previously.
 If you would like to support the Adopt-a-School program, ensuring access to educational opportunities in the heart of the Amazon Rainforest, please visit our website for more information.

-– Tom Schneider is the curator of birds for the Detroit Zoological Society.
+– Claire Lannoye-Hall is the director of education for the Detroit Zoological Society.